chantzos/__/README.md

   freedom (through knowledge and responsibility to get out of edges)
   with an evaluation console executing strings

-in a summary the absolute control over every bit (that is, ideally)
+in a summary the absolute control over every bit (that is, ideally).

-This system has implemented most of the specification (with notable exceptions that it can not be yet the init executable, it cannot be built as static, and its not that easy to fix the bug at runtime (though possible through eval).
+This system has implemented much of the specification, with notable exceptions
+that it can not be yet the init executable, it cannot be built as static,

-Particularly this application implements a vi(m) like user interface, though the interaction is based on tab completions much like the zsh shell does it.
-In fact, the application is an editable shell or an editor with a shell logic, because the machine that creates/draws windows and holds the structures, is the same that does editing.
-As a another fact, the underline code is exactly the same for all applications (usually only the relative readline code unit is changing and some times the pager bindings).
-The other difference is important (the role that every application carries at the invocation) and here is why:
+and its not that easy to fix runtime bugs (though possible if there is code
+knowledge, by using eval).

+Particularly this application implements a vi(m) like user interface, though the
+interaction is based on tab  completions much like the zsh shell does it.

+In fact, the application is an editable shell or an editor with a shell logic,
+because the machine that creates/draws windows and holds the structures, is the
+same that does editing.
+As a another fact, the underline code is exactly the same for all applications
+(usually only the relative readline code unit is changing and some times the pager
+bindings).
+The other difference is important (the role that every application
+carries at the invocation) and here is why:

-At the invocation an application checks the environment and if it's not derived from another instance then becomes the process leader.
+At the invocation an application checks the environment and if it's not derived
+from another instance then becomes the process leader.
 Any application can play that role.
-This application by default, can have independent images (windows) of themselves (like tabs), unless the application forbids it (like the simple network manager which is activated with the --devel command line switch and is called as __netm, which it makes sense to disable new instances).
+Applications by default, can have independent images (windows) of themselves (like
+tabs), unless the application forbids it (like the simple network manager which is
+activated with the --devel command line switch and is called as __netm, but which
+makes sense, as there can not be more than one).

 The F5 key can display a menu for window related actions.

-This master process by default can start, manage and close unlimited new applications, unless again is forbidden (like a very specialized task that needs to reduce the risks).
-The first four Fn keys are dedicated to those tasks, like the F1 for instance, which is binded to bring in the foreground the previously focused application, or if there isn't one to start a default based on the settings.
+This master process can start, manage and close unlimited new applications, unless
+again is forbidden (like a very specialized task that needs to reduce the risks).

+The first four Fn keys are dedicated to those tasks, like the F1 for instance, which
+is binded to bring in the foreground the previously focused application, or if there
+isn't one, to start a default based on the settings.

-The applications can also have children of other applications but which they are tied only with them; those can be detached (using CTRL-j) and later can be re-attached, but only through the caller application.
+Applications can also have children of other applications but which they are tied
+only with their callers; those can be detached (using CTRL-j) and later can be
+re-attached, but only through the caller application.

 ### The drawing interface

-The first (top) line is reserved to print generic information and is refreshed at a every command invocation or (usually) when changing mode, or when changing focus.
+The first (top) line is reserved to print generic information and is refreshed at a
+every command invocation or (usually) when changing mode, or when changing focus.

-The window can be split in frames and every frame is associated with a buffer, which reserves the last line of the frame to print buffer related information.
-This last line can be hided, as it happens with applications other than ved, however when in insert mode the buffer status line should be visible.
+The window can be split in frames and every frame is associated with a buffer, which
+reserves the last line of the frame to print buffer related information.
+This last
+line can be hided, as it happens with applications other than ved, however when in
+insert mode the buffer status line should be visible.

-The last line of the window is reserved for displaying messages which they should be disappear at the first keypress action.
+The last line of the window is reserved for displaying messages which they should be
+disappear at the first keypress action.

-The previous line is reserved for the command line, but if the length from the entered text cannot fit, it grows to the top by borrowing upper lines.
+The second line from the bottom, is reserved for the command line, but if the
+length from the entered text cannot fit, it grows to the top by borrowing upper
+lines.

 #### Design and Interface

-This system, it can't also built and maintain yet, that unix like environment, but it comes with the most basic commands to administrate the system.
+This system, it can't also built and maintain yet, that unix like environment, but
+it comes with the most basic commands to administrate a system.

-They usually have the same name (prefixed with two underscores), with their counterparts and share many established behavior and command line switches.
-This has some unexpected gifts like argument completion;  the argument completion is triggered when the pointer is at the second token (after the command name) and when "-" is typed and its either the first or second char of the token (that means a space before or another "-" respectively).
+They usually have the same name (prefixed with two underscores), with their counterparts
+and share many established behavior and command line switches.
+This has some unexpected gifts like argument completion.

+The argument completion is triggered when the pointer is at the second token (after
+the command name) and when "-" is typed and its either the first or second char of
+the token (that means a space before or another "-" respectively).

 As an example if you issue:

 ```bash
 $ROOTDIR/bin/__shell --command=\!ls
 # i had to do the escaping in my zsh shell
 ```
-this will execute the system ls, not our ls which is located at $ROOTDIR/__/com/ls at the source directory.
+this will execute the system ls, not our ls which is located at
+$ROOTDIR/\_\_/com/ls at the source directory.

-But since our cp (for instance) share switches with the system cp, then the autocompletion will work by mistaken (hopefully the user will not be mistaken).
+But since our cp (for instance) share switches with the system cp, then the
+autocompletion will work by mistaken (hopefully the user will not be mistaken).

 The system calls are available when "!" is the first char of the command line in the __shell application.
 On the other